-Project management adapted to the team working methods that can become ISO-certified easily
+Project management matching the team working methods that can become ISO-certified easily

-Standard, onerous ISO project management, even if it does not meet your needs
+Standard, inapplicable and onerous ISO project management, even if it does not meet your needs

-Early detection of problems, allowing to found solutions collectively
+Early detection of problems, allowing solutions to be found collectively

 Late detection of problems, killing the messenger and searching for the guilty

-Well documented research studies show what Agility brings to the project and the team in project management (productivity, cost, motivation and time to market).
+Well documented research studies demonstrate what Agility brings to the project and the team in project:

 4 studies show that Agility increases productivity:

 82% note a gain in productivity (DDJ*)

 According to the University of Calgary*, Agility reduced the need for overtime work by 2/3.